RobTillaart/SD2405/README.md

 - test SRAM with a SD2405
 - investigate behaviour internal battery at low temperature ( < 0 C)
 - test platforms
+- verify weekday need to be written too (as it can be calculated from others)

 #### Could

+- optimize read / write
+  - fetch only needed fields e.g. only S or HHMMSS or YYMMDD or ...
+  - would reduce communication time.
+  - int read(register, count = 1);
+  - int write(register, count = 1);
 - add examples
 - cache control registers to improve performance.
   - only after confirmed with hardware.